krystek17/docker-101/README.md

   - [Middlewares](#middlewares)

 ## Certificates
-The certificates are needed only for traefik and nginx.
+The certificates are required for traefik and nginx.
 Please follow the instruction corresponding to  your distro.

 On ubuntu/debian:
 ```